bitovi/academy/src/react-vite/07-styling-in-react/styling-in-react.md

 ## Next steps

-In the next section, we'll learn to manage state.
+In the next section, we’ll learn to manage state.